enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 In the context of this toolkit, the keys of an ``EnzoEFltArrayMap`` are usually the names of a scalar quantity (like ``"density"``) or component of a vector quantity (like ``"velocity_x"``).
-Each key is paired with an instance of ``EFlt3DArray`` that stores data associated data.
+Each key is paired with an instance of ``EFlt3DArray`` that stores associated data.
+To simplify logic, arrays are not aliased between separate maps.
 Below, we provide a description of the main uses of ``EnzoEFltArrayMap`` by the provided operation classes:

-  1. Map of cell-centered quantities.
+  1. Map of cell-centered integration quantities.

-     * This has quantity/quantity-component keys named for all integrable and reconstructable quantities used by the integrator.
+     * This has keys named for all integration scalar quantities and components of integration vector quantities.
 The associated arrays hold the values of the cell-centered quantities at a given time.
-We currently store integrable and reconstructed quantities together due to the high degree of overlap between each category.

      * This also contains key-value pairs for passively advected scalars.
-Note that in this context, the passive scalars are usually represented in "specific" form.
-For reference, the general convention throughout Enzo-E is to represent primarily passively advected scalars in "conserved" form (as mass densities) outside of hydrodynamic integrator methods and to convert them to "specific" form (mass fractions) within hydrodynamic integrator methods.
+In this context, the passive scalars are stored in "conserved" form.

+     * In a predictor-corrector scheme (like VL+CT), we might have multiple maps used to store values at different partial timesteps.

+  2. Map of cell-centered primitive quantities.

+     * This map is used to pass temporarily store the cell-centered primitive quantities for use in reconstruction.

+     * This also contains key-value pairs for passively advected scalars.
+In this context, the passive scalars are stored in "specific" form.

+     * Quantities in both the primitive map and integration map should NOT be aliases of each other.
+They should be deepcopies instead.

-  2. Map of temporary cell-centered for tracking the total change in a quantity over a timestep.
+  3. Map of temporary cell-centered for tracking the total change in a quantity over a timestep.

-     * This map holds key-array pairs named for all integrable quantities and groups of passively advected scalars.
+     * This map holds key-array pairs named for all integration quantities.
 For each (partial) timestep, these arrays are used to accumulate the total change in the conserved form of each quantity.
 This includes the flux divergence and the contributions from source terms.
-At the end of the (partial) timestep, these are used to actually update the values of the integrable quantities
+At the end of the (partial) timestep, these are used to actually update the values of the integration quantities

-  3. Map of reconstructed left/right quantites
+  4. Map of reconstructed left/right primitive quantites

-     * 2 instances of ``EnzoEFltArrayMap`` are used to respectively hold the reconstructed left and right interface quantities.
-This should share have the same keys that are described for the first category of maps.
+     * 2 instances of ``EnzoEFltArrayMap`` are used to respectively hold the reconstructed left and right interface primitive quantities.
+This should share have the same keys that are described for the first second category of maps.
-     * These maps are frequently passed to instances of ``EnzoReconstructor`` to store the reconstructed passively advected scalars and reconstructable quantities.
-They are then usually passed to ``EnzoEquationOfState`` to compute and store the reconstructed integrable quantities and reconstructed pressure.
-Then, these are frequently passed to ``EnzoRiemann`` to compute fluxes from the integrable quantities and the passively advected scalars.
+     * These maps are frequently passed to instances of ``EnzoReconstructor`` to store the reconstructed passively advected scalars and primitive quantities.
+Then, these are frequently passed to ``EnzoRiemann`` to compute fluxes for the integration quantities and passively advected scalars.
      * Although this inherently represents data centered on the faces of the mesh, the contained arrays should formally have the shape required to hold cell-centered data.
 This is done to facillitate the reuse of